eTextile/InterdigitationCharacterisation/README.md

 Here is an illustration of what is simulated:
 ![alt tag](animation.gif)

+- The white circle is a simulated finger
+- The thick histogram lines represent simulated raw data from a virtual sensor
+- The thin histogram lines are an interpolation of this data
+- The grey circle is a retrieval attempt of the finger position from this data

 ## How?

 To run the .pde program, it just needs the [Processind IDE](https://processing.org/download/)